mpaulweeks/CodingForCreatives-2017-July/wip/canvas/README.md

 - then start with rectangle and line example
 - leave JS on screen, tell them to get started
 - before leaving class, use all functions

+- use variable to show offset, to store color